US loses 2-1 at Switzerland ahead of Nations League semi - WHIZ News

+The United States headed on the 5,200-mile trip to its CONCACAF Nations League semifinal coming off its first loss since November 2019.

-Steven Zuber scored after failed clearances by Sergiño Dest and Tim Ream in the 63rd minute, and Switzerland beat the United States 2-1 on Sunday night at St. Gallen to stop the Americans’ nine-game unbeaten streak.
+Steven Zuber scored after failed clearances by Sergiño Dest and Tim Ream in the 63rd minute, and Switzerland beat the U.S. 2-1 in an exhibition on Sunday night at St. Gallen to stop the Americans’ nine-game unbeaten streak.

+“We need to have more time together,” midfielder Weston McKennie said.
+“It’s a matter of just like your own chemistry with some of the players.”

 Sebastian Lletget put the 20th-ranked U.S. ahead in the fifth minute, but Ricardo Rodriguez tied the score for the No. 13 Swiss in the 10th minute.